ronny-springer/starter-kit/README.md

 1. git clone the project
 2. cd into the project
 3. run `$ npm install` from command line tool
-4. install global dependency via command line tool
-`$ npm i -g typescript tslint webpack webpack-dev-server`
-6. execute `$ npm start` to start webpack-dev-server from comand line tool
+4. execute `$ npm start` to start webpack-dev-server from comand line tool
-7. navigate to 'http://localhost:8080/webpack-dev-server' at browser
+5. navigate to 'http://localhost:8080/webpack-dev-server' at browser

 #### Execute unit testing: